-Some terms in the Divorce Act will change on March 1, 2021
+Some terms in the Divorce Act changed on March 1, 2021

-Effective March 1, 2021, the federal Divorce Act will use terms similar to those in the BC Family Law Act.
+Effective March 1, 2021, the federal Divorce Act uses terms similar to those in the BC Family Law Act.

 Guardianship: Parenting time and parental responsibilities

-Learn how you can make a parenting agreement about how you will share parenting time and parental responsibilities after you separate.
+Learn how you can make a parenting agreement about how you'll share parenting time and parental responsibilities after you separate.

 How can you become a child's guardian?